 Many historic homes will come with an easement already attached to them.
 This is a voluntary legal agreement, but it is quite permanent.
 Essentially, buying a home with an easement means that you agree to the terms of the easement and agree to only sell the property to buyers who agree to the easement.
 It’s a protective legal tool that protects the privately owned historic home against undesirable developments and indirect structural deterioration.

-Most historic preservation or conservation easements will be held by conservation organization to ensure the owner sticks to the terms of the easement.
+Most historic preservation or conservation easements will be held by conservation organizations to ensure the owner sticks to the terms of the easement.
 This can regulate how the property is used and what renovations can be done to the property.

 How do you Determine if Renovations are Interior or Exterior?